Citrix Systems: Desktops and apps

 Citrix offers several products related to desktop and application virtualization.
 These tools allow access to computers and applications independently of what device they are physically using, from any device.
 Citrix XenApp, now integrated as part of XenDesktop, provides application virtualization.
 Citrix XenDesktop, Citrix VDI-in-a-Box, and XenClient all provide desktop virtualization.
 The DesktopPlayer for Mac allows online and offline access to Windows virtual desktops from Macs.
 Citrix Workspace Cloud is a platform for building and delivering desktops and applications from the cloud.
 ShareFile allows companies and organizations to sync and share files.
 XenMobile offers mobile app and device management.
 Citrix Receiver is a client software that allows universal access to virtual applications and desktops.
 AppDNA offers software that provides application migration and management.

 Citrix users interact with the HDX protocol on top of the RDS.
 This protocol acts as a buffer between the users and the server and compresses data in the meantime.

 Desktop as a service (DaaS)

-Citrix technology enables service providers to provide Desktop as a Service (DaaS) offerings, including business apps and desktops, to their customers,.
+Citrix technology enables service providers to provide Desktop as a Service (DaaS) offerings, including business apps and desktops, to its customers,.
 These products include Worx Mobile Apps for secure email, browser, and document sharing, and Citrix Workspace Suite for mobile workspaces.